Automated Reinforcement Learning: An Overview: Hyper-Parameter Optimization

-\paragraph{Greedy Algorithms} In order to optimize the decay rate in algorithms based on eligibility trace like $TD(\lambda)$, a greedy algorithm is proposed in \cite{white2016greedy}.
-This algorithm defines $\lambda$ as a function of states for RL algorithms with linear function approximation.
-In each iteration of policy evaluation algorithm, the agent takes the value of $\lambda$ greedily according to the weight vector, observation vector corresponding to the current and the next states, instant reward and importance sampling.
-The intuition of this greedy algorithm is to minimize the error function which is the difference between the return obtained from the selected $\lambda$ and the Monte Carlo return ($\lambda=1$).
+To optimize the decay rate in eligibility trace algorithms such as $TD(\lambda)$, \cite{white2016greedy} proposes a greedy algorithm that defines $\lambda$ as a function of states for RL algorithms with linear function approximation.
+During policy evaluation, $\lambda$ is selected greedily based on the weight vector, current and next state observations, immediate reward, and importance sampling to minimize the error between the resulting return and the Monte Carlo return ($\lambda=1$).